 Supply CBAM-compliant manufacturing clusters in the EEC, SEC, and IEAT zones with green electricity and heat through biomass & biogas VSPP/SPP projects fueled by energy wood and crops.

-Phase 2 – Agricultural-Residue Replication:
+Phase 2 delivers:

 Phase 3 – Renewable Energy Industrial Estates (REIE):